 SBC has fluctuated due to the timing and quantum of option grants, RSUs and DSUs and the vesting periods associated with these grants.
-There were no grants in the six months ended June 30, 2018 and 2017.

-Other items in the three and six month period in 2018 included the following:
+Other items in the three and nine month period in 2018 included the following:

 - the receipt of royalty income of \$617 and gain on the sale of said royalty for \$37.
-The royalty was on a non-core mineral property that the Company had a nominal carrying value; and - the recognition of the non-refundable early option price installment income of \$48.1 million as result of the termination of the framework agreement.
+The royalty was on a non-core mineral property that the Company recorded at a nominal carrying value; and - the recognition of the non-refundable early option price installment income of \$48.1 million as result of the termination of the framework agreement; and - the Company earned interest income of \$566 primarily from investing cash in guaranteed investment certificates and short-term low risk corporate bonds.

-1.5.2 Financial position as at June 30, 2018 versus December 31, 2017
+1.5.2 Financial position as at September 30, 2018 versus December 31, 2017

-The total assets of the Company decreased by \$11,640 due largely to the decrease in cash resources (cash and equivalents and investments).
+The total assets of the Company decreased by \$34,690 due largely to the decrease in cash resources (cash and equivalents and investments).
 This was offset by the increase in carrying value of the Company's mineral property, plant and equipment as the appreciation of the Canadian dollar in relation to US dollar resulted in an increase in the carrying value in the Company's reporting currency.